 Lawmakers are slowly catching up to this, with the European GDPR (General Data Protection Regulation) , the California Privacy Rights Act (CCPA) and the Brazilian LGPD (Lei Geralde Proteçãode Dados) .

 Recently, the province of Québec proposed Bill 64 , while a Canadian Privacy Protection Act (CPPA) updating the existing PIPEDA act is in the works.
+[Update : Québec passed Bill 64 in September 2021, while Canada is on its way to passing an expanded privacy bill, Bill C-27 in June 2022] .
 These laws generally all now require companies to map out the data they’re collecting and declare data breaches.
 They further impose large fines on those that do not obtain consent to using individuals’ data or who over-collect or use that data in unfair ways.
 Additionally, they allow citizens to request a report on the information a company collects on them.

 To tackle this emerging, definitely complex issue combining governance, legal and technical aspects, we brought together four complementary perspectives to the discussion moderated by Caroline Isautier, our Director.
 See their bios at the end of this article.